 Don't Drink Alcohol or Smoke

-From 1 June 2008, drinking from and carrying open containers of alcohol is banned, making the tube a safer and more pleasant experience for passengers.
+Drinking from and carrying open containers of alcohol is banned since 2008, making the tube a safer and more pleasant experience for passengers.

 Smoking has been banned on tube trains since 1987 (following the King's Cross fire) but was extended in 2007 to include all public spaces such as train platforms (even when outside), bus shelters, and coach stations.